 A native of North Liberty, Iowa, Wieck joined the Iowa program as walk-on forward in 2004, fresh off a rewarding two-season career at Kirkwood Community College (Cedar Rapids, Iowa).
 He eventually earned a scholarship as a senior -- the same year the Hawkeyes won the Big Ten Tournament and made their second straight NCAA Tournament appearance.

 Wieck, an Academic All-Big Ten selection, earned both his Bachelor's degree in finance (2006) and Master's degree in athletic administration (2008) from Iowa.
-He and his wife, Laura, have two children – son Jordy (6) and daughter Anya (5) and are expecting a third child in October 2019.
+He and his wife, Laura, have two children – son Jordy (7) and daughter Anya (5) and are expecting a third child in October 2019.

 Casey Bruggeman joins the men's basketball staff as an assistant coach in 2018-19.
 Bruggeman was recently hired at St. Cloud State University as the men's assistant basketball coach for two months before joining the Bulldogs.